doctor-g/preproduction_Sp24/schedule.md

 - Submit your final vertical slice, game design macro, and schedule
 - Finalize your presentation.
 In addition to the criteria we discussed on on April&nbsp;2, your presentation must include an explicit statement of whether your team has envisioned the project as a commercial or noncommercial endeavor for next year's production.
 ### Meeting
-- Practice presentations
+- Practice presentations.
+We will use the same time constraints as the final presentations.

 ## Tuesday, April 23
 ### Meeting
-- Present your pitches to the Games Advisory Board
+- Present your pitches to the Games Advisory Board.
+You will have at most ten minutes to present your pitch, followed by at most five minutes for questions and answers.

 ## Thursday, April 25
 ### Prepare